aws-samples/aws-security-services-with-terraform/aws-security-hub-boostrap-and-operationalization/README.md

 Terraform has been observed throwing validation errors when creating a large amount of resources (this solution is over 100 resources), if you are running in CI/CD release the change again to deploy the missing state.
 If you are running from your local computer call `terraform apply` again.

 #### aws_inspector_assessment_template.Inspector_Assessment_Template: NoSuchEntityException
 Ensure you are using the Assessment Template variable that matches the region you are deploying to.
-Currently, only `us-east-1` (North Virginia), `us-west-1` (North California), `ap-southeast-2` (Sydney, Australia) and `eu-west-2` (London, UK) are supported.

-If you add other regional support, please open a PR to have them added to mainline.
-If you need help creating them please open an Issue.

 ## License